Motohiro-Fujiwara/spherical_vertexmodel_spider/README.md

 Operation checks were made using operating systems for Mac and Linux.
 You can use the data files in the "Examples/initial_setting_cell1840" folder as the initial state to calculate the spider embryo simulation.
 Then, please rewrite the file path to these data files in the program code "germband_C_open.cpp".
+When you run the program code, please create folders to output the simulation data.
 One example of a method for visualizing embryo simulation results of data files is provided by "Processing" code in the "Examples/sketch_embryo" folder.
 The file path in the codes should be changed to match the files on your computer.
 More information about the equations in the program code is described in https://www.frontiersin.org/articles/10.3389/fcell.2022.932814/full.